openshift-evangelists/openshift-workshops/README.md

 defines new lab with id `test` and display name `Testing workshop`.
 It also defines variables that are then substitued in the content itself.
 Variables are set either in the config files or using environment variables.
-Environment variables take precedense over variables in config file.
+Environment variables take precedence over variables in config file.

+Lab can have a logo, it is displayed next to the lab content.
+In the example above the logo file name is `test.png` and logos are always in `public/logos/` directory.

 By default all modules are added to the workshops.
 In case you want just a subset of the workshops, add `modules` section to your lab and list the ids of